ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/redux-integration-pt1/index.md

 ## Immutable Data

 One consequence of using Redux is that when part of the state is updated in the store, the entire state is replaced with a new version.
-The grid has a "Immutable Data" mode that is designed to work specifically with immutable stores such as Redux to ensure only the rows that have been updated will be re-rendered inside the grid.
+The grid uses Row Keys to work specifically with immutable stores such as Redux to ensure only the rows that have been updated will be re-rendered inside the grid.

-The File View enables this feature using: `immutableData={true}`, along with a required row id using: `getRowNodeId={data => data.id}`.
+The File View enables this feature using `getRowKey={data => data.id}`.

-This feature can lead to noticeable performance improvements in applications which contain a lot of row data.
-For more details see our documentation on [Immutable Data](/immutable-data/).

 ## Demo - Redux File View